gijsvanhoutum/gijsvanhoutum.github.io/index.md

 Using a camera and a line laser to detect the geometry of 3D printing deposition geometries.
 In a period of 3.5 Months I created computer vision software, algorithms and a [report](https://github.com/gijsvanhoutum/2016_internship_msam/blob/master/report/0872274-VisionBasedDepositionGeometryDetection.pdf).
+Hardware selection (Camera,Line Laser), CAD bracket modelling and 3D printing as well as experiments were all parts I created myself.

 <p align="center">
   <img alt="Light" src="https://github.com/gijsvanhoutum/2016_internship_msam/blob/master/icons/setup.png?raw=true" width="45%">